visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 The following SEO requirements should be met for any digital asset.

-- Keyword Research should be carried out at the beginning of each project to help shape the content ideation process.
-Keyword research can be provided by the VisitScotland SEO team.
+- Organic Research should be carried out at the beginning of each project to help shape the content ideation process.
+Keyword research and trends can be provided by the VisitScotland SEO team.
 Each asset should have a target keyword set where possible.

 - Keywords should be threaded naturally into URLs, title tags, meta descriptions, H1s and copy.

+-	Use search language naturally, with user-first intent.
+Avoid keyword stuffing.

 - Each page should have a unique Title tag.
-Title tags should be no longer than 70 characters (including spaces and brand).
+Title tags should ideally be 50-60 characters, and at maximum be no longer than 70 characters (including spaces and brand).

-- Each page should be assigned a unique meta description.
+- Each page should be assigned a unique meta description, to summarise the page clearly and encourage click-through-rates.
 Meta descriptions should be no longer than 160 characters (including spaces).

 - All assets should use breadcrumbs, in-line with the relevant VisitScotland property.